ASIREM16/Text-Pairs-Relation-Classification/README.md

 2. Add `test.py`, the **model test code**,  it can show the predict value of label of the data in Testset when create the final prediction file.
 3. Add other useful data preprocess functions in `data_helpers.py`.
 4. Use `logging` for helping recording the whole info(including parameters display, model training info, etc.).
+5. Provide the ability to save the best n checkpoints in `checkmate.py`, whereas the `tf.train.Saver` can only save the last n checkpoints.

 ## Data Preprocessing